SAML-Toolkits/python3-saml/README.md

 #### OneLogin_Saml2_Settings - settings.py ####

-Configuration of the OneLogin Python Toolkit
+Configuration of the SAML Python Toolkit

 * `__init__`  Initializes the settings: Sets the paths of the different folders and Loads settings info from settings file or array/object provided.
 * ***check_settings*** Checks the settings info.